Ok, be HONEST.

 Another year, time, I did a liver cleanse that had me drinking a weird mixture of olive oil and grapefruit juice and taking millions of expensive little supplements.
 Also, yes, this was just as terrible as it sounds.

 There were juice cleanses and detoxes, 30 day elimination diets, and weeks of trying to not eat meat or dairy or go totally carb-free.
+Alcohol-free, too (someone’s gotta be working with Sublime Wellness Center).

 It wasn’t until much later in life that I realized that this was becoming a thing I did.